mtgjson/mtgjson-website/CONTRIBUTING.md

 # Contributing
 The MTGJSON documentation website uses the [VuePress](https://v1.vuepress.vuejs.org/) framework with some tricks of our own.

-## Committing
-The repo uses Commitizen.
-There is no need to write a full commit message when committing, only `git commit` will do and you will be prompted with a CLI to handle the commit process.

-You will have to use `vi` at the end of the process to apply the commit message or quit out of a commit.
-This can be done in a few ways:

-- If you need to quit a commit process, use your appropriate terminal command to end the process.
-For example, on MacOS, use `ctrl+c`.
-You will still be prompted with a file to edit for your commit.
-You can type `:q` and hit `enter` to finally exit and cancel the commit.

-- If you need to edit your message, type `i` to enter interactive mode.
-Lines prepended with `#` will be ignored.
-After your edits, hit `esc` to leave interactive mode.

-- When finished with editing or don't need to edit, type `:wq` and hit `enter` to exit `vi` and finish your commit.

 ## Knowledge Requirements
 - Vue
 - VuePress